Data Mining - Cluster Analysis

-In this method a model is hypothesize for each cluster and find the best fit of data to the given model.
-This method locate the clusters by clustering the density function.
-This reflects spatial distribution of the data points.
+In this method, a model is hypothesized for each cluster to find the best fit of data for a given model.
+This method locates the clusters by clustering the density function.
+It reflects spatial distribution of the data points.

-This method also serve a way of automatically determining number of clusters based on standard statistics , taking outlier or noise into account.
-It therefore yield robust clustering methods.
+This method also provides a way to automatically determine the number of clusters based on standard statistics, taking outlier or noise into account.
+It therefore yields robust clustering methods.

-In this method the clustering is performed by incorporation of user or application oriented constraints.
-The constraint refers to the user expectation or the properties of desired clustering results.
-The constraint give us the interactive way of communication with the clustering process.
-The constraint can be specified by the user or the application requirement.
+In this method, the clustering is performed by the incorporation of user or application-oriented constraints.
+A constraint refers to the user expectation or the properties of desired clustering results.
+Constraints provide us with an interactive way of communication with the clustering process.
+Constraints can be specified by the user or the application requirement.